bet4a/d3wiki/Geo-Projections.md

 <a name="center" href="#center">#</a> projection.<b>center</b>([<i>location</i>])

-If *center* is specified, sets the projection’s center to the specified *location*, a two-element array of longitude and latitude in degrees and returns the projection.
+If *location* is specified, sets the projection’s center to the specified *location*, a two-element array of longitude and latitude in degrees and returns the projection.
 If *center* is not specified, returns the current center which defaults to ⟨0°,0°⟩.

 <a name="translate" href="#translate">#</a> projection.<b>translate</b>([<i>point</i>])